elotroalex/chiens/_texts/translation.md

 - all mirages and mountaingems
 - cannot lull to amnesic sleep
 - the fire blast, the spoils of blood, the steel song
-- fraternal abysses of roses of Jericho...
+- fraternal abysses of the roses of Jericho...

 <!-- - Martinique, Jamaïque,
 - tous les mirages et tous les lampornis